Whether or not Swedish Fish are vegan depends on how strict of a vegan you are.

 I’ve written a detailed guide to whether or not artificial colorings are vegan, but the gist of it is that those artificial colors in particular are all frequently tested on animals.
 (Mice, rats, dogs, and more).

 To ethical vegans, these dyes are not vegan friendly, and personally I don’t consider Swedish Fish to be vegan.

-However, I don’t speak for everyone, that’s why I’ve laid out the argument against them, and you can make your own decision.
+I don’t speak for everyone, and these are certainly controversial areas, which is why I’ve laid out the facts the best I could, and now you can make your own decision.